MeTavi/TAT_doc/docs/Setup_Guide/index.md

 ## Instruction

-The overall ETL is composed of multiple stages where the raw data are prepared into inputs and then curated at multiple stages before producing the outputs that are used for visualisation.
-This section of the document provides a step-by-step guide to setting up and running the Transit Analytic ETL process.
+The overall ETL process consists of multiple stages, where the raw data are prepared into inputs and then curated at various stages before producing the outputs used for visualisation.
+This section of the document provides a step-by-step guide to setting up and running the Transit Analytics ETL process.
 This guide is intended for new users setting up this process on a local PC.
-For detailed descriptions and additional documentation, please refer to the other documentation sections.
-Following is the steps required to be undertaken:
+For detailed descriptions and additional documentation, please refer to the other sections of this document.
+The following are the steps that need to be undertaken:
+[customize]
 ### Cloning the Repository

 To clone the repository, you can use either GitHub Desktop or the command line.